farah1979/delicious-cookbook/README.md

   - I want a site with clear content, beautiful images, and comfortable writing fonts.
   - As a new visitor, I want to have the ability to browse all the recipes posted on the site;
   - The visitor can browse all the recipes added in the site by clicking on the recipes page in the navigation bar easily.
-  - The new visitor can click on any recipe found in the Feature section, where he will also be transferred directly to the recipes page to see what the site contains of different and delicious recipes, or he can also click on the View all recipes button, and thus he will be accepted directly to the recipes page as well.
+  - The new visitor can click on any recipe found in the Feature section, where he will also be transferred directly to the  corresponding recipe page to see more detial about the recipe.
+  -  The new vistors can click on the View all recipes button, and thus will take a user directly to the recipes page as well.
   - The visitor can get acquainted with the most important recipes rated by displaying them on the front of the site and also can click on any recipe he likes to learn more about the recipe and to view all the recipe data in the form of a fully featured page.
   - In the interface of the home page, the visitor will see the last 4 newly added recipes and can easily click on them to get the recipe with its ingredients and methods of work.
   - As a new visitor, to facilitate his work and to gain time, he can filter the required recipe from among the recipes by name or ingredient and search for it using keywords on the main recipes page.